andrechalom/wicman/README.md

 and Straightforward).
 For instance, DNS servers are managed by /etc/resolv.conf, dhcp configurations are managed by dhclient.conf, and there is no provision for managing these options inside wicman.

-# TO DO:
-- stop passphrase from being written to disk
-- extensions (iw instead of iwlist, dhcpd instead of dhclient, etc)
-- option to sort list by Name or Strenght?